Disneyland Paris Itinerary: 2 Parks in 1 Day

 We like Casa Coco in Frontierland for burritos (vegan available) and fried jalapeños stuffed with cheese.

-Or Colonel Hathi’s Outpost in Adventureland (near Indiana Jones) has Mickey-shaped pizzas (with a vegetable curry option) plus Indian vegan dishes including lentil dahl with rice and onion bhajis.
+Or Colonel Hathi’s Outpost in Adventureland (near Indiana Jones) has Mickey-shaped pizzas plus Indian vegan dishes including lentil dahl with rice and onion bhajis.

 My Disneyland Paris Tips and Tricks post has more of our food recommendations.